Get Started Now

-A Year in Review 2022: 100 vulnerabilities you should prioritize
+100 vulnerabilities you should prioritize

-In this article we present the analysis of one hundred (100) vulnerabilities that you should keep an eye on and prioritize them according to your environment.
 We used PRIOn Knowledge Base for our research.
 PRIOn Knowledge Base (PRIOn KB) is an online SaaS platform that enables the triaging of publicly disclosed vulnerabilities from the Common Vulnerability Exposure (CVE) program.
 The main purpose of the PRIOn KB platform is to assist users to analyze, validate and prioritize vulnerabilities.
-The scope of this research was to identify, classify and analyze vulnerabilities from the previous year (2022) with the following characteristics:

 • Vulnerabilities that were zero-day (detected and disclosed to the public)